-- The level of total unrestricted net assets is an indication of the amount of unexpended and available resources Palau has at a point in time to fund emergencies, shortfalls or other unexpected needs. - For the year ended September 30, 2008, Palau's total unrestricted net assets deficit approximated \$9.03 million or 11.2% of annual total revenues.
-After several years of lowering the unrestricted net asset deficit, during 2008 the unrestricted net asset deficit increased approximately 10%.
+The level of total unrestricted net assets is an indication of the amount of unexpended and available resources Palau has at a point in time to fund emergencies, shortfalls or other unexpected needs.

+For the year ended September 30, 2009, Palau's total unrestricted net assets deficit approximated \$14.8 million or 18.9% of annual total revenues, which continues to increase the unrestricted net asset deficit for a second consecutive year.

-Level of Budgetary Fund Balance How does our budgetary carryover look?
+Level of Budgetary Fund Balance

+How does our budgetary carryover look?